dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Of course, to have money is just great because you can do what you think is important to you.
-I always was a rich person because money's not related to happiness.
+  It is easy to hate and it is difficult to love.
+This is how the whole scheme of things works.
+All good things are difficult to achieve and bad things are very easy to get.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1153 days)